 Subarea Plan

-Office of Performance, Strategy and Budget

-March 1, 2018
+June 26, 2018

 In Chapter 11 Implementation, starting on page 89, amend text of workplan as follows:

 VMI CSA Workplan Action 1: P-suffix Conditions

 During community outreach and development of the subarea plan, the need to update property specific, or p-suffix, development conditions on Vashon-Maury Island arose.
 Conditions VS-P2B and VS-P29, which apply to specific parcels within the Vashon Rural Town, were reviewed during plan development and the Executive's transmitted 2017 subarea plan included proposed changes to these two conditions.
 Council review of the proposed changes to the conditions identified several policy issues in need of further review and potential refinement.
 Additionally, the Council identified the need to comprehensively review all of the existing p-suffix conditions on Vashon-Maury Island.
 As a result, the transmitted changes to VS-P28 and VS-P29 will not be adopted in 2017.